New

 When someone clicks your interview link, they arrive at a branded page that includes:

-At the top of the page, participants see an animated visual element that gently pulses and responds to interaction.
-This creates a modern, inviting first impression that signals the interview is powered by conversational technology rather than a traditional form or survey.
+At the top of the page, participants see an animated orb that gently pulses and responds to interaction.
+The orb comes in six color variants — aurora, sunset, ocean, lavender, mint, and peach — which you can configure in your branding settings.
+This creates a modern, inviting first impression that signals the interview is powered by conversational AI rather than a traditional form or survey.

 Project Headline

-Below the visual element, your project's headline is displayed prominently.
+Below the orb, your project's headline is displayed prominently.
 This is the main text participants read first, so it should clearly convey what the interview is about.

 You can customize it to something more descriptive, like "Share Your Thoughts on Our New Onboarding Experience" or "Help Us Build a Better Product."
 See Customizing Branding for how to edit this.